jack4Lindsay/winterWonderland/README.md

 also a new feature - when a rare entity is spawned, a message will appear saying "Something magical happened!"
 + changed the random replacement algorithm to compensate for new creatures
 + added new skins once again!

+Version 1:

++ Woo!
+Finally all packaed up in a .jar file.
+This is the first stable version of Winter Wonderland that doesn't have so many annoying folders that come with it, its all within!
++ Changed the structure of the code, source code is no longer included